tylerkennedy/DontTextHugo/content/blog/block-spam-texts.md

 If you didn't see this screen, here's a quick refresher on how to enable the app in your settings:

 1. Download Dont Text from the [App Store](https://apps.apple.com/us/app/dont-text/id1540836811/)
-2. Go to settings on your device
+2. Go to the settings app on your device
 3. Scroll down and tap on 'Messages'
 4. Scroll down and tap on 'Unknown & Spam'
+5. Toggle to enable ‘Filter Unknown Senders'
-5. Select Dont Text to allow the app to filter your messages
+6. Select Dont Text to allow the app to filter your messages

 ## Add Keywords in the App
 Great!
 Now that you have the app downloaded and filtering enabled, it's time to start blocking spam texts.
 Dont Text makes this really easy.